-The Skamania County Hospital District #1 Board of Commissioners are elected representatives of the communities that Skamania County EMS serves.
+The Skamania County Hospital District #1 Board of Commissioners are elected representatives of the communities that Skamania EMS and Rescue serves.
 Collectively the Board understands their responsibility to the taxpayers and work to maintain a financially sustainable service for their district.

 Opening the Books

-With an annual operating budget of roughly $2.8 million dollars, fees for service, grant dollars and private donations provide the additional funding necessary to operate our agency twenty-four hours a day, seven days a week.
-Twenty-seven percent of our annual operating budget comes from fees for service and our average collection rate is $564,416, or fifty-two percent of billed charges.
+With an annual operating budget of roughly $4.5 million dollars, fees for service, grant dollars and private donations provide the additional funding necessary to operate our agency twenty-four hours a day, seven days a week.
+Approximately twenty-seven percent of our annual operating budget comes from fees for service.
+Our average annual ambulance services bills submitted (for the preceding five-year period) is $1,746,823, and annual collections for the same time period average 44%, or $764,056 per year.

-In mid 2015, Skamania County EMS took a hard look at their billing structure.
-This review was completed to ensure our fees for service were consistent with actual expense and in line with regional agencies providing a similar service.
-Recognizing the value from our communities support of our tax levies, the agency elected to institute a waiver program for residential fees.
+Recognizing the value from our communities support of our tax levies, in 2015 the agency elected to institute a waiver program for residential fees.
 To this day, the agency is able to waive co-pays and co-insurance fees that would normally be due on residential transports.
 In short, if you are a resident of Skamania County, we accept the payment your insurance company makes and write off the remainder of your transport bill.
 Non-residents are not subject to this waiver program and as such, must make arrangements to pay their entire bill.
 The agency hopes to continue this waiver process as long as possible and would be glad to discuss how the future levy support may impact this program.

 Copies of documents not posted on our website are available by submitting a Public Records Request Form to our agency.
 All requests will be addressed per agency policy.
 To access the Public Records Request Form please click here.